antoncm12/DNAm_Network_Clock/README.md

 ## Issues & contact

-Open a [GitHub issue](https://github.com/REPLACE_ME/dnam-network-clock-apply/issues) for bug reports or feature requests, or email [REPLACE_ME@REPLACE_ME] for scientific questions.
+Open a [GitHub issue](https://github.com/antoncm12/dnam-network-clock-apply/issues) for bug reports or feature requests, or email [antoncm12@antoncm12] for scientific questions.